-If you are interested in being part of the 2020 Teen Ensemble, please contact our Associate Artistic Director, Talya Kingston, at: 413 274 2024 or by email at email@example.com
+If you are interested in being part of WAM’s Teen Ensemble in 2021, please contact our Associate Artistic Director, Talya Kingston: firstname.lastname@example.org

 In July 2019, WAM’s Teen Ensemble joined forces with WAM’s new Elder Ensemble to create an original devised performance titled Fractured Dreams.
 This performance covered themes from individual ambitions to nightmares to the American Dream.
 It played to sold out houses at: the Foundry in West Stockbridge, the Stationery Factory in Dalton, Dewey Memorial Hall in Sheffield and The Mount in Lenox.